pegasuskmurase/AMES-GRBAfterglow/README.md

 ```
 import AMES

-Follow the examples in the test folder.
+Follow the examples in the main folder.

 ```